 Not every topic of Planning Policy is covered in this Plan (for example, economic development), and this is because it is primarily based on the issues which residents put forward at the start of the consultation process in 2023.
+It is worth noting that, because of increasing environmental concerns, this Plan contains entire sections about climate and biodiversity, topics which were absent in the earlier 2018-19 Maidenhead & Cox Green Plan draft.

 The general view in the town is that the historic charm and character of Maidenhead has been spoilt in many respects by brutal demolitions and poor planning decisions in the later 20th century.
-Our vision for the town, based on wider feedback from people who live and work here, is included in Section 3, and our hope is that this Neighbourhood Plan can play its part in moving Maidenhead towards a future which is better planned, more resilient and a more pleasant place to live.
+Our vision for the town, based on wider feedback from people who live and work here, is included in Section 3, and our hope is that this Neighbourhood Plan can play its part in moving Maidenhead towards a future which is better planned, more sustainable and a more pleasant place to live.